undp/tf-modules/azure_landing_zone/acme_for_each_vault/README.md

   > **NOTE:** If you deployed module with some value (e.g. `true` for testing) of this parameter and then want to change it to an opposite one (e.g. `false` for production certs), `apply` operation would fail because your plan would use Let's Encrypt API endpoint (URL) that corresponds to new parameter value to revoke old certificates registered with API endpoint (URL) that corresponds to the old parameter value.
 Perform `destroy` operation with the old value first, then re-deploy module with the new value.

+* `enable_exec_dns_challenge` - (Optional) If enabled, module uses an external executable to publish all ACME challenges for corresponding domain names used in certificates.
+This allows to rely on DNS providers other than Azure DNS.
+If unspecified, module uses `false` as a default resulting in `azure` DNS challenge provider being used for ACME.

+  > **NOTE:** This approach also allows to dedicate a single DNS zone for all ACME challenges.
+This approach improves security, since access credentials for automated changes could be scoped only to a single DNS zone instead of all possible zones used in certificates.
+The downside is that this requires a pre-configured `CNAME` to point `_acme-challenge` for all FQDNs used in certificates to such dedicated zone.
+Specifically, if `tls.your.org` is dedicated for ACME challenges and certificate is generated for `foo.bar.net`, a `CNAME` for `_acme-challenge.foo.bar.net` pointing to `_acme-challenge.foo.bar.net.tls.your.org` would be required.

+* `enable_common_certs` - (Optional) If enabled, instead of generating regional certificates, module generates a set of common certificates that are replicated across all regional Key Vaults.
+If unspecified, module uses `false` as a default.

+  > **NOTE:** This parameter sets `enable_fqdn_target` and `enable_full_rg_name` to `true` and makes the module to utilize cert settings only from `conf_common` parameter map.

+* `enable_fqdn_target` - (Optional) If enabled, treats strings from `certs` parameter as FQDNs and uses them as-is for `Common Name` and `Subject Alternative Names` fields of corresponding certificate.
+Otherwise, follows the convention of `{{target}}.{{location}}.{{zone_name}}.{{namespace}}.{{zone_suffix}}` where the `{{target}}` portion is defined by the strings corresponding `certs` parameter.
+If unspecified, module uses `false` as a default.

+* `enable_full_rg_name` - (Optional) If enabled, treats the value from `zone_rg_name` parameter as a full Resource Group name and uses it as-is bypassing standard name convention expansion.

 ### Resource Options

 Resource options are defined by either parameters in the `conf_common` map for all regions at once, or by `conf_map` for each region individually.
 Common parameters from `conf_common` get precedence over region-specific ones from `conf_map`.
 If no parameter is provided in any of the two, default value is assigned.